noxasaxon/socless_repo_parser/README.md

 Take a list of socless repo names and query the github api for their raw lambda .py files and serverless.yml, parsing key elements into a single json output to build a catalog of all available lambda functions in the ecosystem.

 ## Usage

-By default, output is saved to `./socless_info.json`
+REQUIRES Python 3.8(.10) as tree_sitter will not work otherwise By default, output is saved to `./socless_info.json`

 ### For open source: